-Consumers should beware of “blow-and-go” air duct cleaning companies.
+Homeowners should beware of “blow-and-go” air duct cleaning companies.
 These companies often charge a nominal fee and do a poor job of cleaning the heating and cooling system.
-These companies may also persuade the consumer to pay for unneeded services with and/or without their permission.
+These companies may also persuade a homeowner to pay for unneeded services with and/or without their permission.

 NADCA Interview with Michele Mason of the Better Business Bureau on avoiding air duct cleaning scams.

 False Claims of NADCA Membership

 Beware of air duct cleaning companies who claim to be NADCA members, but are not.
 Unfortunately, there are air duct cleaning companies that illegally use the NADCA logo or claim to be NADCA members when they are not.
 The best way to ensure that the company you hire is indeed a NADCA member is to look up the company in NADCA's Find a Professional Directory or contact NADCA Headquarters to verify membership at email@example.com.